token2/Migration-Toolset/README.md

 *qrdecode.exe* - used to decode the contents of the QR code to text.
 This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/)

 *SimpleCodeGenerator.exe* - used to create a QR code from text.
 Created by  Nir Sofer (https://www.nirsoft.net/utils/qr_code_generator.html)

+Both can be downloaded from this repository or from the original websites.

 **Linux**